moratilla/www.moratilla.com/_posts/2020-05-01-sprint-dos.md

 * Create collection for projects
 * Sort talks collection by year
-* Add a post_deploy step that invalidates cloudflare's cache
+* Add a post_deploy step that invalidates Cloudflare's cache

 These were included in the previous post, but since then, I have finished these: